-Helen Muhisani is a researcher at AIR.
+Helen Muhisani is a senior researcher at AIR.
 She has more than ten years of experience in data analysis and reporting, with a particular focus on postsecondary outcomes and indicators of college and career readiness.
 Muhisani currently serves as the project director of a study examining the relationship between National Assessment of Educational Progress scores and student success in college and the labor market for a cohort of students in Virginia.
 Muhisani is on the project team for an evaluation of the implementation of the nationwide College Summit program.
 She also assists schools in Indiana, Michigan, and Ohio with the implementation of a data-based decision making process designed to identify and support students at risk of not graduating on time.

 Muhisani served as the survey and final report task leads for the evaluation of the New York City Department of Education Core Curriculum Options and Citywide Curriculum Professional Development.
 Muhisani led a team of researchers to develop six data inventories for the research alliances of the REL Southwest, which served as the basis for future research and technical assistance projects within the alliances.
 Muhisani also previously supported the National Charter School Resource Center, organizing and managing data for the National Authorizer-Charter School Catalog and other Resource Center projects.